-- 4.6.1 Working clothes, as defined in the Company's procedures, shall be worn at all times in the production areas and shall not be worn outside the perimeter of the plant. - 4.6.2 The company shall have arrangements for working clothes including laundering, for all production personnel as well as for cleanliness and proper use.
-Self-care shall be permitted provided adequate controls and appropriate guidelines are in place. - 4.6.3 Visitors and non-production staff shall wear adequate protective clothing when entering production areas. - 4.6.4 If necessary and where appropriate hair covering shall be worn for operators who come in direct contact with the products.
+- 4.6.1 Working clothes, as defined in the Company's procedures, shall be worn at all times in the production areas and shall not be worn outside the perimeter of the plant. - 4.6.2 The company shall have arrangements for working clothes, including laundering, for all production personnel, as well as for cleanliness and proper use.
+Self-care shall be permitted provided adequate controls and guidelines are in place.